 Eggs are one of the best vegetarian protein sources

-Cagefree eggs that are also free of antibiotics and hormones are an incredibly healthy food, especially for vegetarians.
+Cagefree eggs that are also free of antibiotics are an incredibly healthy food, especially for vegetarians.
 One large boiled egg has 6.29 grams of protein.

 Plus, they're loaded with nutrients, have all the essential amino acids, and egg yolks are one of the few food sources with natural vitamin D.